yeti-platform/yeti-platform.github.io/content/guides/indicators-timesketch/infrastructure-setup.md

   project.
 The network name prefix was specified in the `-p` flag when running the `docker compose up` command.
 - `yeti_network` → Docker compose network for Yeti.
-The name of the network was specified in the Yeti docker-compose.yaml file.
+The name of the network was specified in the Yeti `docker-compose.yaml` file.

+Inspect the Yeti network:

 ```console
 docker network inspect yeti_network